 Congratulations on joining the ProtonMail community!
-ProtonMail offers you an ad-free email service that safeguards your personal conversations with strong encryption.
+ProtonMail is an ad-free email service that safeguards your personal conversations with strong encryption.
 Learn more about what makes ProtonMail different.

-This short guide gets you up and running with ProtonMail if you are transferring from Gmail.
-No matter how many emails, attachments, and contacts you have stored in your Gmail account, you can seamlessly move them to ProtonMail by following the steps below.
+This short guide gets you up and running with ProtonMail if you are transferring your files from Gmail.
+You can seamlessly move the emails, attachments, calendars, and contacts you have stored in your Gmail account to ProtonMail and Proton Calendar by following the steps below.

 If you would like to know more about a particular topic, skip to: